 As a child, I was most curious about the way people interacted with one another.

-I chose CSU because reputation and practical learning (placement opportunities)
+I chose Charles Sturt because reputation and practical learning (placement opportunities)

-My best experience at CSU was the lecturers and placement opportunities
+My best experience at Charles Sturt was the lecturers and placement opportunities

-My worst experience at CSU trying to perfect the art of stuttering rating and never really succeeding at it!
+My worst experience at Charles Sturt trying to perfect the art of stuttering rating and never really succeeding at it!